The Creator

 With that, I steeled my resolve and departed the realm of pencil sketches and inks.
 I sought to master my craft as a digital painter and pixel artist, and put my slowly expanding knowledge in practice...
 One art piece at a time.
 And my art skill had improved by leaps and bounds since.

-In October 2025, however, I was thrust into a state of depression and melancholy, struggling to find a means to overcome my glass ceiling and failing to do so.
-Following months of rediscovering who I was and questioning my beliefs, I have chosen to discard my identity as an artist, if it means holding steadfast to my morals and not being part of a community that condemns me for having different ideals from the majority.
+In October 2025, however, I was thrust into a state of depression and melancholy.
+It came as a result of both struggling to find a means to overcome my glass ceiling and to have a successful career as a full-time artist...
+And failing to do both.
+Following months of rediscovering who I was and questioning my beliefs, I have come to accept that art is not meant to become my bread and butter; it is probably for the best given the breadth of experiences I've had undertaking several other professions, which I doubt I would have ever had if I remained an artist all my life.
+I have also chosen to discard my identity as an artist, if it means holding steadfast to my morals and not being part of a community that condemns me for having different ideals from the majority.

 I've yet to truly find an apt title describing what I am.
+I no longer see myself as an artist, yet still engage in the craft since it continues to bring me genuine happiness.
 For the time being, I present myself as a solitary freespirit, seeking to find a sense of enlightenment and self-fulfillment through the stories I wish to tell of the characters I've created.

 Pencil Sketches: